 With continued increases in energy costs, Western Oregon University has made a commitment to save energy whenever possible.
 All room lighting has been replaced with energy efficient lighting and individual heat controls have been installed in each room.
 In addition, we encourage you to use the following tips to assist with energy management.

-- Turn off the lights when you leave the room or when they are not needed - Use natural lighting (sunlight) as much as possible - Turn off your computer when it is not in use - Turn off your TV and stereo when not in use - Unplug appliances when they are not being used. - Turn down the heat when you leave the room. - Keep your windows closed in the winter to retain heat - Use the blinds to keep heat out or in - Turn off lights in the common living areas including lounges, bathrooms, laundry rooms, when not in use - Monly wash and dry full loads of laundry - Shorten the length of the showers that you take - Report any drafts through doors or windows - Report repairs promptly (e.g. dripping faucets, faulty thermostats, or continuously running toilets)
+- Turn off the lights when you leave the room or when they are not needed - Use natural lighting (sunlight) as much as possible - Turn off your electronics when not in use - Unplug appliances when they are not being used - Turn down the heat when you leave the room - Keep your windows closed in the winter to retain heat - Use the blinds to keep heat out or in - Turn off lights in the common living areas, including lounges, bathrooms, laundry rooms, when not in use - Only wash and dry full loads of laundry - Shorten the length of the showers you take - Report any drafts through doors or windows - Report repairs promptly (e.g. dripping faucets, faculty thermostats, or continuously running toilets)